Yiling-Huo/eye-tracking-workshop-slides/_handout/week2.md

 ### Where to move the eyes {-}

+When we're finished with processing a word during reading, we make a saccade to move our gaze to the next position.
+This is quite an automatic process that is controlled by a few non-linguistic as well as linguistic factors.

-In languages with interword spaces such as English, word length and interword space is the most important factor affecting a saccade's landing site.
+In languages with interword spaces such as English, word length (of the fixated word and the next word) and interword space are the most important factors affecting a saccade's landing site.
 Some evidence also shows that readers benefit from interword spaces in Thai which usually does not have spaces.

 There is a preferred viewing location at which the eyes typically land in a word, which is halfway between the beginning of the word and the middle of the word.
 Landing at a nonoptimal position in a word (as a result of experimental manipulation) results in longer reading time once the word is fixated.